-Private hospitals tend to cater for the needs of expats better than public hospitals, and do accept international health insurance.
+Private hospitals tend to cater for the needs of expats better than public hospitals, and they do accept international health insurance.

 The cost of visiting specialists such as dentists and dermatologists varies considerably.
-Generally, while prices are still lower than the rates charged in Western countries, specialists who market themselves for the expat market will charge more than those that work with locals.
+Generally, while prices are still lower than the rates charged in Western countries, specialists who market themselves for the expat population will charge more than those that work with locals.

-Doctors and medical staff at private hospitals in Vietnam speak English and/or French, which makes life easier for expats.
+Doctors and medical staff at private hospitals in Vietnam often speak English and/or French, which makes life easier for expats.